Let consultants take care of day-to-day tasks, so employees can grow.

 When consultants are hired for a defined period of time, employees don’t see consultants as a threat or competition.
 It becomes an opportunity for everyone—the employee, the consultant, and the organization—to grow and develop.

-If you are looking for help with your next accounting, finance, and HR project; connect with me on LinkedIn.
+Looking for help with your next accounting, finance, and HR project?
 At Salo, we can help you find the right consultant—whether you want an expert to complete a special project or provide cover for employees who have an opportunity to grow.
+Connect with us today!